OctopusDeploy/blog/blog/2022-01/jenkins-running-unit-tests/index.md

 ## Managing failed tests

 The example pipelines above have gone to some lengths to allow builds to succeed when tests are failing.
+This ensures that the test results are processed by the JUnit or MSTest plugins even when tests fail.
 However, it is expected that test failures are still addressed by the engineering team.
 The [Claim](https://plugins.jenkins.io/claim/) plugin provides the ability for Jenkins users to claim responsibility for failed tests.

 The pipeline below allows failed tests to be claimed: